Software Development — Custom Software, Web Apps and Architecture 2026

 PWA vs native

-When a Progressive Web App is enough and when a native app is needed.
+When a Progressive Web App is enough and when a native app is necessary.

 From our projects

-RAG-based chatbot with source citations, EU data residency and GDPR-compliant architecture, integrated into the existing customer portal.
+A RAG-based chatbot with source citations, EU data residency and a GDPR-compliant architecture, integrated into the existing customer portal.

-High-performance B2B commerce platform with custom pricing logic, ERP integration and multilingual frontend on Next.js and PostgreSQL.
+A high-performance B2B trading platform with custom pricing logic, ERP connection and a multilingual frontend on Next.js and PostgreSQL.

-Custom customer portal with role concept, document vault, contract overview and API integration to ERP and CRM.
+A custom customer portal with a role concept, document vault, contract overview and API integration to ERP and CRM.

 Ready for the first step?

-Book a free 30-minute conversation to position your software project.
-Afterwards you will know whether you need a discovery workshop, an MVP project or an architecture consultation first — or whether an off-the-shelf solution is the better path after all.
+Book a free 30-minute conversation to take stock of your software project.
+Afterwards you'll know whether you need a discovery workshop, an MVP project or first an architecture consultation — or whether an off-the-shelf solution is the better path after all.

 Book a consultation